 Postdoctoral Fellowship, Chemical Engineering & Applied Chemistry, University of Toronto

-Ph.D., Biomedical Engineering, Georgia Institute of Technology & Emory University
+Ph.D. in Biomedical Engineering, Georgia Institute of Technology & Emory University

-B.Sc., Chemical Engineering with Biomedical Specialization, University of Calgary
+B.Sc. in Chemical Engineering with Biomedical Specialization, University of Calgary

 Marian Hettiaratchi joined the Knight Campus at the University of Oregon as an assistant professor in January 2020.
 She also holds an affiliate appointment in the Department of Biomedical Engineering at Oregon Health & Science University.
 Marian’s doctoral research focused on developing heparin-based microparticles for growth factor delivery to repair large bone defects.
 She completed a post-doctoral fellowship at the University of Toronto under the direction of Dr. Molly Shoichet where she combined techniques in protein engineering and polymer chemistry to stabilize and control the delivery of proteins for central nervous system repair.
 In her spare time, Marian enjoys running and biking along the Willamette River and drinking Oregon wines.